The Dangers of Working on a Tugboat

 When it comes to the dangers of offshore work, a few industries come to mind.
 Many people refer to the risks faced by offshore oil rig workers while others immediately think of the treacherous seas that fishermen face.
 However, there is one dangerous job that makes the maritime industry functional, and that isn’t talked about as frequently as others: working on a tugboat.

 Tugboats are the workhorses of the offshore industry.
 They move barges, guide large ships, and make navigating harbors and small channels possible for many vessels.
+Generally, tugboats are used on the sea to move barges, oil platforms, disabled vessels, and other large equipment.
+Towboats, or river tugboats, are vessels that perform this type of task along rivers; some smaller vessels are often used on harbors.
+Large towboats, spanning up to 200 feet long, can push up to 50 large barges lashed together.
+A skilled crew of tireless mariners runs tugboats.
+Unfortunately, several tragedies have drawn attention to the inherent dangers faced both on the high seas and on rivers.
 The high horsepower of these industrial vessels means that they can be as dangerous as they are useful to the people who work on them.

 One of the most obvious dangers that tugboats face is the size difference between them and the vessels they pull or push.
 Tugboats are at constant risk of collision with large vessels or even other tug vessels.
 So, ongoing communication is a must for captains and crews who wish to avoid a disaster.